Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

 GROSS: And...

 GROSS: I want to get back to that in a couple of minutes.
-But first, I want to ask you, because you've written so many novels set during the Cold War - you met two heads of the KGB.
-You were in Russia twice - once during the Soviet era, Communist era and then once in 1993, when the oligarchs and the criminals had kind of taken over.
-And you wrote about the Cold War - nothing, absolutely nothing is what it seems.
+But first, I want to ask you, because you've written so many novels set during the Cold War, you met two heads of the KGB, you were in Russia twice, once during the Soviet era - Communist era, and then once in 1993 when the oligarchs and the criminals had kind of taken over.
+And you wrote about the Cold War, nothing, absolutely nothing, is what it seems.
 Everyone has a second motive, if not a third.

 I'm wondering how that applies to trying to figure out what's happening now in terms of possible collusion between the Trump campaign and Russia and Russia's interference in the U.S. election and in other elections, as well.
-You know, the whole idea is like, nothing is what it seems.
-Do you think that's still the case?
+You know, the whole idea of, like, nothing is what it seems - do you think that's still the case?
 And if so, like, what do you - how are you trying to understand what Russia has been up to?

 LE CARRE: A whole bunch of questions in one.